The San Jose gunman appeared to specifically target his victims, sheriff says - KESQ

 The union official does not work for VTA, Smith said.

-Cassidy, a VTA employee, fatally shot nine coworkers inside two buildings around the time of a morning shift change before taking his own life in front of responding law enforcement officers, authorities have said.
+Cassidy, a VTA employee, fatally shot his coworkers inside two buildings around the time of a morning shift change before killing himself in front of responding law enforcement officers, authorities said.
 Authorities said Thursday they recovered three handguns, rather than two they initially said he carried.

-Cassidy was detained by US Customs and Border Protection officers in 2016 and was found with “books about terrorism and fear and manifestos… as well as a black memo book filled with lots of notes about how he hates the VTA,” according to The Wall Street Journal, which cited a Department of Homeland Security memo.
+The handguns were legally obtained and registered, the FBI San Francisco special agent in charge Craig Fair said Thursday.

-“When asked if he had problems with anybody at work, he stated ‘no,'” according to the memo, a copy of which The Wall Street Journal said it had viewed.
+In 2016, Cassidy was found with a memo book filled with notes of hatred toward VTA after US Customs and Border Protection officers searched his bags, a Department of Homeland Security official confirmed to CNN.
+Officers also found books about terrorism and fear and manifestos, the official said.

 The gunman fired 39 rounds, Smith told CNN.
 Authorities have said they are trying to determine the motive.